There's a saying that goes, "Being the best is great; I'm number one. But being unique is better; I'm the only one."

 I realized that the tussle at school to become numero uno was probably destructive and self-defeating.
 OK, so whoever emerged on top might have their podium moment, but at what cost?
 How many playground friendships might unravel?
 How many tender souls might end up nursing battered egos?

 Instead of being, as at first it appeared to be, a competition to reach the top, these schoolyard shenanigans were actually a race to the bottom.
 Kids were competing by matching each other's moves – copying notes, drawings, language, and even looks.

 Any time someone arrived with a new hairstyle, the latest sneakers, or a fancy pencil case, their classmates would imitate them to gain an advantage.
 This most innocent of environments was becoming a dog-eat-dog world.
 Kids were competing to be the best by being the same.

 All this was fresh in my mind when I read the excellent "What Is Strategy?
 An Illustrated Guide to Michael Porter," by Joan Magretta and Emile Holmewood.

 It's a graphic novel – essentially, a short book in which text, illustrations, speech bubbles, and commentary panels interplay in a kind of storyboard format.
 And at first glance it does seems like an awkward marriage of business and children's publishing.

 The book's theme and cartoon animals seem unlikely bedfellows.
 But it's actually a fantastically accessible introduction to the fundamentals of strategy.

-Read on, and you’ll pick up takeaways from the mind of world-renowned strategist, Michael Porter.
+Read on, and you'll pick up takeaways from the mind of world-renowned strategist, Michael Porter, famous for his Five Forces Model.
 One such takeaway is the importance of adopting the right mindset.
-This sounds a little woolly but it’s a foundation for the more theoretical stuff that comes later.
+This sounds a little woolly but it's a foundation for the more theoretical stuff that comes later.